KFXR (AM): Early years

 The station was owned by Trinity Broadcasting, with studios in a 12th floor penthouse apartment in Cliff Towers.
-At first it was a daytimer, powered at 1000 watts and signing off at sunset each night.
+At first it was a daytimer, powered at 1000 watts and sign off at sunset each night.
 By the early 1950s, it got a power boost to 5000 watts by day and 1000 watts at night.

 Top 40 KLIF era

 KLIF achieved recognition in radio broadcasting through the efforts of noted programmer Gordon McLendon.
-The station became Dallas' and one of the nation's biggest Top 40 radio stations.
-It virtually defined the hit music format for 1950s and 1960s Top 40 radio, reaching an over 50 share in the Dallas ratings, an unparalleled ratings success.
+The station became Dallas' and one of the nation's biggest top 40 radio stations.
+It virtually defined the hit music format for 1950s and 1960s top 40 radio, reaching an over 50 share in the Dallas ratings, an unparalleled ratings success.

-In 1954, 1190 KLIF switched from a varied music and talk format to one that focused on hit songs with periodic news.
+In 1954, KLIF switched from a varied music and talk format to one that focused on hit songs with periodic news.
 McLendon collected the names of local leaders in business and government, and worked them into news on the station.
 McLendon said there were only two things that radio could compete with television on, "music and news".
 KLIF was headquartered at KLIF Triangle Point Studios from 1964 to 1980.
 It is a street front building with large windows where pedestrians and Downtown Dallas shoppers could look in the studio and see the action of live broadcasts.
 KLIF was known for its promotions which included top 40 surveys with photo shoots of the disc jockeys.
 Other photos showed the broadcast staff at live promotion events.
 KLIF hosted live music shows in different parts of Dallas.
 The announcers often toured the city in KLIF radio vehicles.

-When Top 40 music listening switched from AM to FM during the late 1970s, the station lost its dominance in the format and later switched to talk radio.
-Daytime power was boosted to 50000 watts in 1959 from a new four tower site in Irving.
+When top 40 music listening switched from AM to FM during the late 1970s, the station lost its dominance in the format and later switched to talk radio.
+Daytime power was boosted to 50000 watts in 1959, from a new four tower site in Irving.
 Nights continued from the five tower site on Scheme Road in south-east Dallas.
 In 1968, a complicated antenna system (12 towers to protect other stations on AM 1190) was built near Rockwall, Texas.
 In 1990, the KLIF call letters and talk format were moved to 570 AM, with AM 1190 being bought by Greystone Broadcasting.